neogeny/TatSu/docs/syntax.rst

 ``r'text'`` or ``r"text"``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Match the token *text* within the triple quotation marks, interpreting *text* like `Python`_'s `raw string literal`_\ s.
+This is useful

+``'''text'''`` or ``"""text"""``
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A multi-line version of ``token``.
-The text within the triple quotation marks is stripped of trailing whitespace and the common indentation is removed as to help with formatting pretty grammars without having to worry about indentation.
+The text within the triple quotation marks is stripped of trailing whitespace, and the common indentation is removed as to help with pretty formatting grammars without having to worry about indentation.
 The resulting text is matched as a token.

-``'''text'''`` or ``"""text"""``
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Match the token *text* within the triple quotation marks, interpreting *text* like `Python`_'s `raw string literal`_\ s.
-This is useful

 ``/regexp/``